Master Clinician Series

 Sarah Bolander, DMSC, PA-C, DFAAPA

-Pediatric fractures are commonly missed.
-Kid’s bones are more likely to have subtle or incomplete fractures.
+Pediatric fractures are commonly missed because kids’ bones are more likely to have subtle or incomplete fractures.
 These fractures may be difficult to identify on radiographs and require correlation with the clinical presentation.
 This engaging session will provide tips for reviewing musculoskeletal radiographs by addressing normal pediatric variations and unique fracture patterns only seen in kids.

-To be eligible for this drawing, one must meet the following criteria.
+To be eligible for this drawing, you must meet the following criteria.

 - Register for the webinar